-This blog post is about those rags to riches stories we love and how they are not always quite what they seem!
+This article gives you a behind the scenes look at those rags to riches stories we love.
+Plus, why they’re not always quite what they seem!

 People love a good story.
 So much so, that facts are often changed in order to make the story more compelling.

 Now, with some types of story, it’s unlikely to cause us any problems if the story we hear has been embellished a little.
 If that prince was a little less hunky in real life than in the story, it’s okay.
 Similarly, if the fish Bob caught wasn’t quite as big as he told us, that’s fine.
 But what if someone like Sir Richard Branson was really born into a very rich family?

 Rags to riches… really?

 Where we have a challenge, is when the stories we hear are intended to provide us with a business lesson, yet they have a key piece of information missing.
 Like the rags to riches stories, which contained no rags!

 There are 2 types of story, which are commonly highlighted in business books, self improvement seminars and business blogs:

 - The first kind of story is by far the most popular.
 It’s where we hear about the kid, who is born into poverty, yet goes from rags to riches.
 We love these stories, because many of us start off with nothing and aspire to make a success of our lives.
 As the son of penniless immigrants, I know I found these stories inspirational.
 They helped me believe anything was possible, even starting from zero.